 The last thing you need to know about Watermelon Peperomia is that it is easily propagated.
 This makes it super easy to plant new watermelon peperomias if you want more in your home.
 To propagate this plant, cut off a leaf with a length of stem still attached.
 Apply a rooting hormone to the cut and then plant in an appropriately sized pot or planter with warm, moist soil.

-Make sure the stem is about 1 inch deep in the soil, and the plant should grow from there.
+Ensure the stem is about 1 inch deep in the soil, and the plant should grow from there.
 Keep it watered lightly and keep it away from direct sunlight.
 When propagated, the watermelon peperomia will take 6-8 weeks to grow and really take root.
 Then you’ll be able to share Watermelon Peperomia with a plant-loving friend!